-3. Prioritize Communication
+3. Put Communication First

 Communication is the foundation of any great client-contractor relationship, so it’s no surprise that it is the No. 1 driver of satisfaction among independent professionals.
 Creating a clear project scope during engagement, providing timely feedback, and simply being responsive are all useful strategies to maintain good communication.

 Prioritizing communication can also help to resolve pain points and frustrations before they become bigger issues.
 At the beginning of an engagement, talk to the independent professional you’ve engaged to set goals, review expectations, and establish a communication plan.
 During the project, periodically check in to ensure deliverables are aligning to the project scope.